tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 request received from every peer.
 If the interval between successive requests is less than the minimum accepted one, the peer is disconnected and marked as a bad peer.
-An exception is made for the first pair of PEX requests received from a peer.
+An exception is made for the first two PEX requests received from a peer.

 > The probably reason is that, when a new peer is added, the two conditions for
-> a node request peer addresses can be triggered with an interval lower than
+> a node to request peer addresses can be triggered with an interval lower than
 > the minimum accepted interval.
 > Since this is a legit behavior, it should not be punished.

 ## Seed nodes

-The operation of nodes configured as seed nodes is different.
+A seed node is a node configured to operate in `SeedMode`.

+### Crawling peers

+Seed nodes crawl the network, connecting to random peers and sending PEX requests to them, in order to learn as many peer addresses as possible.
-A seed node sends PEX requests in the following two situations:
+More specifically, a node operating in seed mode sends PEX requests in two cases:

-1. When a outbound peer is added, and the node needs more peer addresses, the node requests peer addresses to the new peer
+1. When a outbound peer is added, and the seed node needs more peer addresses, it requests peer addresses to the new peer
-1. The `crawlPeersRoutine` periodically requests peer addresses to a set of peers randomly selected from the Address Book
+1. Periodically, the `crawlPeersRoutine` sends PEX requests to a random set of peers, whose addresses are registered in the Address Book

-The first situation is the same as for regular nodes.
+The first case also applies for nodes not operating in seed mode.
-The second situation replaces the second situation for regular nodes, as a seed node does not run the `ensurePeersRoutine`, but runs the `crawlPeersRoutine` for discovering peer addresses that is not run by regular nodes.
+The second case replaces the second for regular nodes, as seed nodes do not run the `ensurePeersRoutine`, as regular nodes, but run the `crawlPeersRoutine`, which is not run by regular nodes.

-The `crawlPeersRoutine` periodically sends a round of PEX requests, every 30 seconds (`crawlPeerPeriod`).
+The `crawlPeersRoutine` periodically, every 30 seconds (`crawlPeerPeriod`), starts a new peer discovery round.
-Requests are expected to be sent to an essentially random selection of peers present in the seed node's Address Book.
+First, the seed node retrieves a random selection of peer addresses from its Address Book.
-This list is produced in the same way as in the random selection of peer addresses that are [provided](#provided-addresses) to a requesting peer.
+This selection is produced in the same way as in the random selection of peer addresses that are [provided](#provided-addresses) to a requesting peer.
-The seed node does not send PEX requests to all selected peers.
-In particular, it does not send requests to peers crawled recently, last than 2 minutes ago (`minTimeBetweenCrawls`).
+Are removed from this selection peers that the seed node has crawled recently, last than 2 minutes ago (`minTimeBetweenCrawls`).
+The remaining peer addresses are registered in the `crawlPeerInfos` table.

-The seed node is not necessarily connected to the peers selected at each round of crawling.
+The seed node is not necessarily connected to the peer whose address is selected for each round of crawling.
-So, the seed node dials the selected peers, which is performed in foreground, one peer at a time.
+So, the seed node dials the selected peer addresses.
+This is performed in foreground, one peer at a time.
+As a result, a round of crawling can take a substantial amount of time.
-For each peer it succeeds dialing to, this include already connected peers, the seed node sends a PEX request.
+For each selected peer it succeeds dialing to, this include already connected peers, the seed node sends a PEX request.

-The failed attempts to connect to selected peers are, in they turn, registered by the seed node in its Address book.
+Dialing a selected peer address can fail for multiple reasons.
+The seed node might have attempted to dial the peer too many times.
+In this case, the peer address is marked as bad in the address book.
+The seed node might have attempted to dial the peer recently, without success, and the exponential `backoffDuration` has not yet passed.
+Or the current connection attempt might fail, which is registered in the address book.

+Failures to dial to a peer address produce an information that is important for a seed node.
+They indicate that a peer is unreachable, or is not operating correctly, and therefore its address should not be provided to other nodes.
-Peers with multiple failed connection attempts during a week are removed from the Address Book.
+This occurs when, due to multiple failed connection attempts or authentication failures, the peer address ends up being removed from the address book.
-As a result, the periodically crawling of selected peers not only enables the discovery of new peers, but also allows the seed node to stop providing addresses of peers that are probably offline.
+As a result, the periodically crawling of selected peers not only enables the discovery of new peers, but also allows the seed node to stop providing addresses of bad peers.

+### Offering addresses

+FIXME: do seed nodes run other protocols, in addition to the PEX protocol?

 TODO: seed node operation when providing peer addresses